MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 592 - Epilogue 2 - Sky Peak - Failing Sky Peak 1st Station Pass.md

   * *Jump to [anchor 23](#23)*

-*If the player has progressed far enough:*
+*If the Team has reached Sky Peak's 2nd Station Clearing:*

   * *Jump to [anchor 23](#23)*